 The following is not a step-by-step guide but several tips to help the design process.

-A business needs to take into account both the internal and external perspective.
-However, for smaller businesses often the internal perspective is more realistic to focus on first and understanding this will help ground the decision-making process.
+A business needs to take into account both the internal and external view.
+However, for smaller businesses, often, the internal perspective is more realistic to focus on first and understanding this will help ground the decision-making process.

 A smaller business has a significantly lower level of resources compared to multinationals and this is something that is rarely discussed or appreciated in marketing textbooks or courses.